Dealermade/postgresql-async/postgresql-async/README.md

 [PostgreSQL protocol information and definition can be found here](http://www.postgresql.org/docs/devel/static/protocol.html)

-This driver contains Java code from the [JDBC PostgreSQL](http://jdbc.postgresql.org/) driver under the `com.github.mauricio.async.db.postgresql.util` package consisting of the `ParseURL` class.
+This driver contains Java code from the [JDBC PostgreSQL](http://jdbc.postgresql.org/) driver under the `com.github.dealermade.async.db.postgresql.util` package consisting of the `ParseURL` class.

 ## What can it do now?